UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 ---

-For the next couple examples we are going to look at our candybars dataframe.
+For the next couple of examples, we are going to look at our candy bars dataframe.

 ``` python